dominicholcomb/Forestry_RAG_UseCase/README.md

 - Azure OpenAI Service
 - Azure Cognitive Search for vector database
 - SharePoint for document storage and management

+This would likely be easier in a low-code environment...
+I just can't develop in Power Apps on my personal account!

 ## Future Enhancements
 - **Expanded Testing**: Develop more comprehensive test examples with edge cases to ensure reliability across diverse forestry queries